chetanarohilla26/100hires-portfolio-project/youtube-transcripts/alex-hormozi-video-1.md

 ## Video

-Title: How to Build a Personal Brand in 2026 (In Spite of AI)
+Title: The New way of making content in the Age of AI

 URL: https://youtu.be/XsWSvz-aewA?si=rYudTxamw0_n4nx0